 How to Calculate VAT — Adding and Removing VAT Explained

-The standard VAT rate in the UK is 20%.
-This rate applies to most goods and services.
-There are also two reduced rates: a 5% reduced rate (for items such as home energy and child car seats) and a 0% zero rate (for essentials like most food, children's clothing, and books).
+The standard VAT rate is 20%, and that's what applies to most goods and services.
+There's also a 5% reduced rate for things like home energy bills and child car seats, and a 0% zero rate for essentials — most food, children's clothes, books, and newspapers.
+Zero-rated isn't the same as VAT-exempt (we'll cover that distinction in a moment, because it actually matters if you're VAT-registered).

 How to add VAT to a price